THE 2024 STATE OF PHISHING REPORT IS PUBLISHED! READ THE REPORT HERE

 In a quishing attack, a user scans a QR code, thinking it’s from a trusted source, and is redirected to a malicious website or prompted to download malware.
 Typically, the attacker’s end goal is to trick the user into divulging personal information like credit card details or login credentials.

 Quishing is a serious concern because it’s not possible for users to differentiate between a genuine and a malicious QR code (unlike traditional phishing attacks where there are often warning signs of an inauthentic message).
-More significantly, existing anti-phishing mechanisms rely on analyzing text and links within suspicious emails.
-Quishing emails are typically delivered as image files, with no textual elements, allowing them to bypass email security systems.
+More significantly, existing anti-phishing mechanisms rely on analyzing text and links within emails.
+In quishing emails QR codes are typically delivered as images, allowing them to bypass security systems.

 How Quishing Attacks Work: Methods and Techniques